Brazilian rock: 1980s

 On the other hand, had Hard rock, Punk rock and Heavy metal bands such as Vênus from the State of Piauí, Golpe de Estado, Viper, Korzus, Ratos de Porão, Mammoth and Karisma from the State of São Paulo, DeFalla from the State of Rio Grande do Sul, Sepultura from the State of Minas Gerais, and Dorsal Atlântica from the State of Rio de Janeiro, from the mid to late 1980s - this last, the pioneer in the unification of this three styles of hard music.
 But one of the first bands of extreme metal from Brazil is Sarcófago, also from Belo Horizonte, formed in 1985.
 The female Thrash metal band Volkana was founded in 1987 in Brasília.

 This movement is seen as a reflection of the worldview of urban youth who had grown up under a dictatorial regime and faced such processes as industrial expansion.
 This is the same generation that enjoyed the democratic abertura (opening) and began to absorb rather quickly an infinite amount of new information, previously inaccessible.
 The universe of that generation appeared rich in diversity, implying a desire to enjoy the present.

 In the 1980s and beginning of the 1990s another group that mixes electronic music scene up appeared - in Santos, Campinas, São Paulo and Rio de Janeiro cities - Electronic post-punk, Industrial, EBM, Technopop, and the similar genres - and some bands and artists are well known in Europe: Loop B, Harry, Sicilian Unit, Individual Industry, Biopsy, Simbolo, City Limits, Tetine, Inhumanoids, Morgue, Suba (his album "São Paulo Confessions" is a worldwide milestone to the Electronic music), Tek Noir etc.

 It's important to emphasize that the history of the record label Baratos Afins became forever intertwined with the indie history in São Paulo and Brazil.

 Two musicians and singer-songwriters, Renato Russo from Legião Urbana and Cazuza from Barão Vermelho, began brilliant solo careers from the 1980s to the 1990s but were HIV fatal victims.

+In the 1980s, Fluminense FM, a radio station based in Niterói, Rio de Janeiro, became known as "the gateway to Brazilian rock," as it helped promote rock music in Brazil and boosted the careers of bands that are now famous.